Hey, are you looking to know about the Basics of strength of materials?

 Where, δl= change in length, l= original length, and there is no unit of the strain.

-Stress-strain curve diagram-
+Stress-strain diagram-

 When the steel specimen is subjected to tensile load, the stress is directly proportional to the strain till the elastic limit, This is also known as Hook’s law.